jackson-mumper/jackson-mumper.github.io/projects/pdx_bike/pdx_bike.md

 **Findings**

+Overall, Biketown vehicles traveled a collective 5,9972,111 km in Q1 2026, 4,570,064 (76.2%) of which were on routes recommended by the Portland Bike Map.

 The heaviest used corridors were downtown and across the six bridges between East and West Portland.
 This makes sense, given that downtown has the highest transit, population, and Biketown station density in the city, and the bridges serve as vital connectors between where Portlanders live and work.
 However, this area has  similarly high density of bike paths, greenways, and other recommended routes.

 Below is a list of the ten Biketown segments with the highest number of Q1 vehicle-kilometers traveled that are *not* covered by the Portland Bike Map.